adc-trust-ai/trust-free/README.md

 > **TRUST™ is the only fully interpretable model above 0.6 R²** across varied benchmark datasets — and **6× sparser** than M5' (*17 vs 109 coefficients*).
 > *Source: PRICAI 2025*

+Try it now on macOS: `pip install trust-free`
+See full benchmarks in the [PRICAI 2025 paper](https://arxiv.org/abs/2506.15791)

 ---

 The package currently supports standard regression and experimental time-series regression tasks.
 Future releases will also tackle other tasks such as classification.